Sacramento California, USA Travel Guide

 DOCO (Downtown Commons): National retailers, upscale boutiques.
 The Arden Fair Mall: Traditional indoor mall.
 Midtown: Independent boutiques for unique clothing, home goods, gifts.

 Gold Rush items from Old Sacramento.
-California State Capitol memorabilia.
+California The Seat of the state government memorabilia.
 Farm-to-fork gourmet food products (honey, olive oil, local wine).
 Craft beer from local breweries.
 Books about California history.

 For unique local finds, explore the independent boutiques in Midtown.
-Farmers' markets offer fresh produce and handcrafted items directly from local makers.
+Farmers' markets offer fresh produce and handmade goods directly from local makers.